lifewatch/bpnsdata/README.md

     * wave information
 * wrakken_bank: shipwreck information
 * meetnet_vlaamse_banken: read weather data from the buoys of the meetnet vlaamse banken
+* ais: AIS data from the AIS hub from VLIZ.
+Only access when connected to the VPN of VLIZ for the moment.

 For easier running of the classes, there is a main class called SeaDataManager, which allows to run all the desired environmental variables in one line of code.